 We will mail the copies of your ID, along with what you need to apply for a mail-in ballot, to the address you provide.
 If you don’t provide your mailing address and voting state but this information is visible on your ID, we’ll mail the copies of your ID to that address.

 Your ID photo will be deleted by our legal partners as soon as your copies are in the mail.

 Reviewing and providing a photocopy of your ID for you does not, and is not intended to, constitute legal advice.
 All liability with respect to actions taken or not taken based on the photocopy of your ID is hereby expressly disclaimed.
-Participation in the Photocopy My ID program does not mean that either Mayer Brown or Orrick represents you in any capacity and no attorney-client relationship has been formed by your participation in this program.
+Participation in the Photocopy My ID program does not mean that Orrick represents you in any capacity and no attorney-client relationship has been formed by your participation in this program.

 VoteRiders and Orrick value your privacy.
 Accordingly, all of your information will be handled consistent with the privacy policies of VoteRiders and Orrick.
 VoteRiders, on behalf of itself and its representatives, its pro bono law firms, and its other volunteers, disclaims any and all liability for any damages, loss, or expenses of any kind arising from or related to actions taken, or not taken, with respect to providing your ID.
 Your participation in this program does not mean you are a client of Orrick.